Dannyross1/printf/README.md

-Team Project done by Ukoh Daniel and Adesuwa Irekpita
+Team Project done by Ukoh Daniel and Joan Irekpita